corda/corda/docs/source/running-a-notary-cluster/operating-percona.rst

 the cluster back up.
 On the node with the most advanced replication index, ``set safe_to_bootstrap: 1`` in the file ``grastate.dat`` in the data directory.
 You can use ``SHOW GLOBAL STATUS LIKE 'wsrep_last_committed';`` to find out the sequence number of the last committed transaction.
+Or, if MySQL is down, use ``mysqld_safe --wsrep-recover``.
+This command prints the recovered position.
-Start the first node using ``/etc/init.d/mysql bootstrap-pxc``.
+Once you have found the most advanced node, start that node using ``/etc/init.d/mysql bootstrap-pxc``.
 Bring back one node at a time and watch the logs.
 If a SST is required, the first node can only serve as a donor for one node a time.

 See the documentation of the safe to bootstrap feature.
 Similar to restoring from backup, restarting the entire cluster is an operation that deserves